Lela Evans: Politics

 In an interview with The Independent, Evans stated that she had to quit her job to run as a candidate in the 2019 election because her employer would not allow her to take a leave of absence.
 She was nominated as the Progressive Conservative candidate against her cousin and MHA Randy Edmunds.
 Evans went on to defeat Edmunds in an upset.
 She considered herself to be "putting the P in PC," meaning that she considers herself to be progressive in her political beliefs.

 Evans has called for the Trans-Labrador Highway to be extended to reach communities in the northern part of Labrador.

 On October 25, 2021, Evans left the PC Party to sit as an Independent in the House of Assembly.
 On March 7, 2022, Evans joined the NDP.
 On July 16, 2024, she rejoined the PC Party, calling new PC leader Tony Wakeham an "ally" and a "friend."

 Evans was re-elected as a Progressive Conservative in the 2025 Newfoundland and Labrador general election.

 On October 29, 2025 Evans was appointed to the Wakeham ministry Minister of Health and Community services, Minister of Mental Health and Addictions, Minister Responsible for NL Health Services.
 Minister of Labrador Affairs, and Minister of Indigenous Relations and Reconciliation.

+On September 17, 2026, Evans voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.

+Cancer diagnosis

+During the 2026 budget speech, Evans was absent from legislature for the first half of the speech, as it coincided with a biopsy.
+On June 3, it was announced to the public that she had been diagnosed with breast cancer.